Below are answers to the Budget and Planning Office's most commonly asked questions.

 - A non-state account is funded by cash generated by sales, service, lab fees, other student fees, workshops, grant funds, or similar sources of revenues.

-When an account does not have an available balance to cover a proposed expenditure in an object category.
+Process a Budget Transfer when an account does not have an available balance to cover a proposed expenditure in an object category.
+Note: Budget Amendment (formerly called "Budget Transfer") are now completed in Workday.

 An individual who has signature authority on the account.